sampadbm/sampadbm.github.io/blog/proposal/index.md

 <p style="color:brown"> Can we repurpose this PSD formulation to inject the singular subspace information via A and B where $X$ is partially observed and is the decision variable instead?</p>

 ---
+###Segue

+- Watch Adit's Talk again - lots of insights and can cite his paper for the poor Deepnetworks performance for lower number of observed entries in matrix completion.

+- Use Linear Deep NN as another baseline for the nuclear norm subspace injection.

+---
 class: middle center